nus-cs2113-AY2122S1/tp/docs/team/dniv-ra.md

   Wrote documentation for some command classes and the `IngredientList`, `Storage` and `InputParser` classes
     * **Justification**: Helps improve code readability

+* **Contributions to team-based tasks**:
+    * Produced the skeletal code for Foodorama
+    * Handled the v1.0 release on GitHub
+    * Handled the v2.0 release on GitHub

 <div style="page-break-after: always;"></div>

 * **Contributions to UG**: